rebeccalobo/SSE_2020_WannaTry/README.md

 # SSE_2020_WannaTry

-Please run the given sql script which will populate a new database with sample studetns and staff

-To test staff functionality please ensure you use ID = 00000099   || PASSWORD = test1234
-Any staff in your table will do - this staff is just predefined
+Please use Branch Assignment 3 for testing the assignment 3 changes

+Please run the DB script found in the resources folder.
+This shoudl be ran inside workbench to generate fake data and relevant tables.
 ## Diary
 Team Members:
-Ronan Merriman - UX/UI Designer
+Ronan Merriman
-Kiowa Daly - Main Back-end Designer
+Kiowa Daly
 Rebecca Lobo (group leader)

-All roles and responsiblities have been clearly laid out in the 'Projects' tab of the Repository.
+For assignment 3 our roles can be found in the report submitted.